 We did visit Low Kowai animal preserve (they have orangutans there), but it really was just a zoo and not what I had hoped regarding the orangutans.

-A highlight of the trip for both Matthew and me was doing a boat tour of the Mangrove trees that grow along the river and seeing the homes and lifestyles of the Bajau people who live in shacks literally on the river.
+A highlight of our Malaysian vacation for both Matthew and me was doing a boat tour of the Mangrove trees that grow along the river and seeing the homes and lifestyles of the Bajau people who live in shacks literally on the river.

 It was heartbreaking to see the poverty, but inspiring to learn of their passion for family, community and the river.